<--Previous Review Click Here to Return to Index of Reviews

 (Robert W. Service, The March of the Dead)

-Society owes its soldiers support and gratitude and help.
+Society owes its soldiers and veterans support and gratitude and help.

 Sometimes it pays off on those debts.